apacheignite/documentation/machine-learning-grid/machine-learning.md

   "title": "Getting Started"
 }
 [/block]
-The fast way to get started with ML Grid is to build and run the examples, study their output and code.
-ML examples are located in the examples folder of an Apache Ignite distribution.
+The fastest way to get started with the ML Grid is to build and run the examples, study their output and code.
+ML examples are located in the `examples` folder of the Apache Ignite distribution.
 Here is a [direct GitHub link](https://github.com/apache/ignite/tree/master/examples/src/main/ml/org/apache/ignite/examples/ml/math) to them.

 Follow the steps below to try out the examples:
 * Make sure you're using Java 8 or later.
 ML Grid is not compatible with earliest Java versions.
 * Download Apache Ignite of version 2.0 or later.
-* Open `examples` project in an IDE like IntellijIdea or Eclipse.
+* Open `examples` project in an IDE like IntelliJ IDEA or Eclipse.
-* Activate `ml` Maven profile at the time you'll be setting up the project.
+* Activate `ml` Maven profile when setting up the project.
 * Go to `src\main\ml` folder in the IDE and run an ML Grid example.

-The examples does not require any special configuration.
-All ML Grid examples are supposed to launch, run and stop successfully without any user intervention and provide meaningful output into a console.
-An example for Tracer API is additionally supposed to launch a web browser and do some HTML output into a browser's window.
+The examples do not require any special configuration.
+All ML Grid examples are supposed to launch, run and stop successfully without any user intervention and provide meaningful output on the console.
+Additionally, an example for the Tracer API is supposed to launch a web browser and provide some HTML output.
 [block:api-header]
 {
   "title": "Build From Sources"
 }
 [/block]
-The latest Apache Ignite ML Grid jar is uploaded to Maven repository and, for instance, used in the examples mentioned above.
-If you need to take the jar and deploy it in a custom environment then it can be either downloaded from Maven or built from scratch.
-This section explains how to do the latter - to build ML Grid from sources.
+The latest Apache Ignite ML Grid jar is uploaded to the Maven repository.
+If you need to take the jar and deploy it in a custom environment, then it can be either downloaded from Maven or built from scratch.
+To build ML Grid from sources:

-The build procedure is the following:

 * Download the latest Apache Ignite source release.
 * Clean local Maven repo (this is to ensure that older Maven builds don’t impact my check).
 * Make sure you're using Java 8 or later.
 ML Grid is not compatible with earliest Java versions.
-* Build Apache Ignite Data Fabric from the projects root directory:
+* Build Apache Ignite Data Fabric from the project's root directory:
 [block:code]
 {
   "codes": [